Education & Seminars

 CDB Experts-in-the-field Seminar Series

-The department hosts guest lectures every second Wednesday from 12-1 PM.
-Calendar invites are disseminated in advance with event details.
+Calendar invites with event details are disseminated in advance.
 Contact cdb@northwestern.edu for additional details or sign-up for our listserv at https://www.feinberg.northwestern.edu/sites/cdb/about/listserv.html#listserv

 Nov